KPIs for Manufacturing Operations

 - On-Time Delivery Rate

 The on-time delivery rate is a very important KPI for a manufacturing company which is closely related to business performance.
 If product delivery is n not completed on time, then customers will close business with you as soon as possible.
-These manufacturing KPIs calculates the on-time product delivery rate to the customers.
+These manufacturing KPIs calculate the on-time product delivery rate to the customers.

 On-Time Delivery Rate = (# of Units Delivered On-Time * 100) / # of Units Delivered